 The Premier League is the league.
 The league of leagues.
-The most lucrative, rich melting pot of talent in world football – the capital of the modern landscape.
+The richest pool of talent in world football.

-Storylines, rivalries, magic moments, inspired goals and controversies, controversies, controversies galore have all assisted the Premier League's transcendence from sport to mainstream public life.
+Storylines, rivalries, magic moments, inspired goals, and controversies, controversies, controversies galore have all helped the Premier League transcend sport and move into mainstream public life.

 RadioTimes.com brings you our definitive list of the 10 best Premier League players of all time.